About Brad Williams

 Professional WordPress

 Brad has given presentations at various WordCamps across the country.
 He is also the co-organizer of WordCamp Philly 2010, 2011, 2012, 2014, 2015 and the Philadelphia WordPress Meetup.
-Brad was also a co-organizer for the Inaugural WordCamp US in 2015.
+Brad was also a co-organizer for the Inaugural WordCamp US in 2015 and 2016.
 In 2010 Brad founded Pluginize.com, a company dedicated to building custom WordPress plugins.

 Brad is a computer programmer and tech junkie who enjoys exploring technology and sharing his knowledge and experience with others.